mrestorff/JodelExtract/README.md

 #### Credits

-The HMAC secret decryption and authorisation with the server are courtesy of Christian Fibich's project OJOC.
+The HMAC secret decryption and authentication with the server are courtesy of Christian Fibich's project OJOC.